AeroX2/tt06-jrb8-computer/docs/info.md

 # External Hardware Requirements

-External SPI storage is required for this computer, with mappings compatible with [spi-ram-emu](https://github.com/MichaelBell/spi-ram-emu/).
+External SPI storage is required for this computer, with mappings compatible with spi-ram-emu (https://github.com/MichaelBell/spi-ram-emu/).
 The following `uio` mappings are used:

 ```yaml
 uio[0]: "cs rom"